Sticks & Stones

 Note: The Harry Potter characters belong to J.K.
-Rowling, not me.
+Rowling, not to me.
 Another little something that came to mind, since so many of my FFN buddies are all, "James/Remus?
 REMUS/SIRIUS FOREVER!"
 I guess this explains a little bit of why I've come to love Jamus…?
 Anyway, we've got both pairings here again.
 Read, review, and enjoy!

 Sirius Black had always thought of himself as an excellent liar.
 However, when faced with Remus Lupin, Sirius floundered as much as any other person.

 "You were hitting on Joaquin Wood in Charms," Remus repeated for the third time.
 "He didn't even seem interested in that way, but he had no problem flirting back.
-It's because he's a terrible flirt—just like I thought you'd once been, Sirius."
+It's because he's a terrible flirt—just as I thought you'd once been, Sirius."

 "Rem…" Sirius ran a hand through his shaggy hair, a bad habit of his that Remus allowed because Remus had always loved his long, silky hair—one reason why Sirius kept it long.
 The elder Black brother heaved a sigh.
 "Remus, I'm sorry."

 "I don't even see why I bother," Remus said.
 He'd intended to sound snippy, but the hurt leaked into his tone.
-His cheeks flushed and he turned away, focusing on a point on the far wall of the common room.
+His cheeks flushed with color, and he turned away, focusing on a point on the far wall of the common room.

 Sirius leaned back, his back pressing against Remus' side as they lounged on the scarlet couch.
 "You bother because you're too good a person to leave.
 And I'm such a…"